stacklane/docs/🗄/Article/scripting/queries.md

 In general we do not recommend modeling with querying in mind for embedded lists.

-# Contained Models {#containers}

-Querying a model [contained](/🗄/Article/models/containers.md) by a parent model is performed in much the same way as any other model query.
-The main difference is that these queries must first specify a parent selector:

-## Specific Parent

-To query for models within a specific container, use the method by its lowercase name.
-Given a container named `List` and its contained model named `Note`, then a query for every `Note` in a specific `List` would be:

-`Note.list(theListVar)`

-## Any Parent

-To query contained models across all of its containers, use the `any` prefix:

-`Note.anyList()`

-## Additional Filters

-After a parent container selector, any other field filters and query methods may be specified as usual.

 # Unique Value Queries {#unique}

 Query [unique fields](/🗄/Article/models/fields.md#unique) and